DeleySelem/CodexAlexandrinus/README.md

   · 7.4 A Final Word
   · Bibliography

-Part Two (of the overall book, containing the continuation of Parts Three and Four)
+Part Five: Behavioral Control and Black Magic

 Chapter 8: The Evolution of Behaviorism into Social Laws – The Psychological Connection Between Mass Behavioral Control and Black Magic